MOFGA’s FARM TRAINING PROJECT

 PRESERVING THE HARVEST: HANDS-ON FOOD PRESERVATION

-TUESDAY, AUGUST 25 – AT UMaine Cooperative Extension, 24 Main St., LISBON FALLS
+TUESDAY, AUGUST 25 – 5PM at UMaine Cooperative Extension, 24 Main St., LISBON FALLS

 Ever wonder how to preserve all those great garden vegetables?
 This hands-on food preservation workshop taught by UMaine Cooperative Extension volunteers and staff will teach you the basic steps for canning and freezing.
 Participants will receive a "Preserving the Harvest" food preservation packet, and will learn recommended methods for preserving foods, the latest and safest recipes, about equipment to insure safety and how to check for properly sealed jars.
 Please bring a potholder and mason jar with you to the workshop. $10 fee.